This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-• You can also delete individually by clicking the Delete button at the right end of each log stream.
+• You can also delete each individually by clicking the Delete button at the right end of each log stream.

 Managing Log Patterns

-Creating a Log Pattern
+Create Log Pattern

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.